Father charged with murder in 5-year-old's death in crash

-The girls were being driven by their father, who police said showed signs of being heavily intoxicated.
+The girls were being driven by their father Luis Aguilar, who police said showed signs of being heavily intoxicated.

-Deputies said he drove directly into the traffic light pole, and neither child was properly restrained in the back seat.
+Deputies said the 31-year-old drove directly into the traffic light pole, and neither child was properly restrained in the back seat.

+Heartbreaking and preventable.
+Bad enough to put yourself and public at risk, but your own defenseless children as well.
+Another prime example of what alcohol or drugs can do to one who has over indulged and get behind the wheel of the car.
+Motor vehicle injuries are a leading https://t.co/V8sqWUZgYr— Ed Gonzalez (@SheriffEd_HCSO) June 6, 2020

 The 4-year-old was wearing an adult seat belt while the 5-year-old didn't have anything protecting her.